 Built in New Orleans in 1992, “The Boat” is now stationed near Hunts Point in The Bronx just one mile west of the SUNY Maritime College.
-At the time, the $161 million construction budget — $35 million more than was originally planned — made the Bain the most expensive jail ever.
-Coast Guard regulations mandate that a minimum of three maritime crew members, a mate, an oiler, and an engineer, be on board at all times adding an additional cost of about $650,00 a year.
+At the time, the $161 million construction budget — $35 million more than was originally planned — made the Bain prison barge the most expensive jail ever.
+Coast Guard regulations mandate that a minimum of three maritime crew members, a mate, an oiler, and an engineer, be on board at all times adding an additional cost of about $650,000 a year.

 Named for a well-respected warden who died in a car accident, the Vernon C. Bain Center is currently used by the New York City Department of Corrections as a temporary holding and processing center.
-It was built to take on the overflow of inmates from Rikers Island, and can house approximately 800 medium-to maximum-security inmates.
+It was built to take on the overflow of detainees from Rikers Island, and can house approximately 800 medium-to maximum-security inmates.
 Additionally, the 5-story barge also contains a library, recreation rooms, three chapels, a medical facility, and a basketball court on the top deck.
 As such, it was named the largest operational prison ship in the world in 2014.